 Give yourself the gift of partnering with a therapist, minister, trusted friend, or a health and wellness coach to give you a fresh perspective and help you figure out how to cope with overwhelming challenges.
 It is difficult to think clearly about yourselves or your situations during these times.
 Trying to do everything for yourself and by yourself gives you a free ticket to burnout stress and anxious feelings.

-As you put stress reductions tips into practice more effectively in the short and long-term, you become less reactive and feel healthier.
+As you put the stress reductions tips into practice more effectively in the short and long-term, you become less reactive and feel healthier.
 An ounce of prevention is worth its weight in gold when it comes to avoiding the ill effects of burn out stress.
 These natural stress reduction tips can help.
 Make them an important part of your lifestyle.

-Members: Download your free Ultimate Bath Guide in the members area for more stress relief tips and techniques to use in or out of the bath.
+Subscribers: Download your free Ultimate Bath Guide in the members area for more stress relief tips and techniques to use in or out of the bath.
 Yours free as a thank you gift for subscribing to Val's newsletter.
 You may unsubscribe anytime.